resistance-protocol/litepaper/README.md

 reserves later used to raise the PF.
 RSX trading between PF and PC is good for the treasury's capital efficiency and therefore in last consequence good for stakeholders.
-RSX trading between PF and PC provides tremendous opportunities for bonders to benefit from the available bonding capacity.
+RSX trading between PF and PC provides tremendous opportunities for bonders to benefit from the available bond volume.
 The dominant strategy for RSX trading between PF and PC is to bond e.g. DAI for RSX, perpetuating the infinite flyhweel effect further.